jw-source/LlamaSim/README.md

-# LlamaPoll - Simulated Focus Groups With LLM Agents
+# LlamaPoll - Simulate Focus Groups With LLM Agents

 __TLDR: We built a multi-agent framework from scratch and used it to simulate focus groups__